itodotimothy6/extract-looker-logs/README.md

 ## Overview

-A Python script that extracts Looker system/audit logs from [System Activity](https://docs.looker.com/admin-options/system-activity) and exports the Logs to Cloud Logging.
-This example tries to format the output logs like a [GCP Audit Log](https://cloud.google.com/logging/docs/audit/understanding-audit-logs) as best as possible.
-See [mapping](#gcp-audit-log-fields-to-looker-system-activity-mapping) for comparison between Looker System Activity Fields and GCP Audit Log Fields
+A Python script that extracts [System Activity](https://docs.looker.com/admin-options/system-activity) data from the last 10 minutes, formats the data as Audit Logs, and exports the logs to Cloud Logging.
+The data formatting/mapping is best effort.
+See [data mapping](#gcp-audit-log-fields-to-looker-system-activity-mapping) below.

+**_NOTE:_**  You can schedule this script to run every 10 minutes using a cron job or equivalent to continually create and export logs.

 ## Requirements
 - Looker Instance in which you have Admin or `see_system_activity` permission